Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 A Little History Lesson

-Because the Belgian Malinois and Cane Corso (pronounced Kah-nay Kor-so) have similarities and differences, we’re going to take a look at both breeds separately.
-Following this, we’ll discuss what you might expect from a mixed breed between the two.
+Because the Belgian Malinois and Cane Corso (pronounced Kah-nay Kor-so) have similarities and differences, we will take a look at both breeds separately.
+Then, we’ll discuss what you might expect from a mixed breed between the two.

-We’re starting with a brief history of each breed because knowing what they were originally bred for helps to understand what makes them tick.
+We’re starting with a brief history of each breed because knowing what they were initially bred for provides clues about their temperament and energy level.

 Cane Corso History